Chart Color Schemes

 Annerley's young demographic places it in the bottom 15% of areas nationwide

-Annerley's median age is 33 years, which is younger than Greater Brisbane's average of 36 and lower than the national average of 38 years.
-Compared to Greater Brisbane, Annerley has a higher percentage of 25-34 year-olds at 23.9%, but fewer 5-14 year-olds at 8.4%.
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Post-2021 Census data shows an increase in the 5-14 age group from 7.7% to 8.4%, while the 25-34 cohort has decreased from 24.7% to 23.9%.
-By 2041, demographic modeling predicts significant changes in Annerley's age profile.
-The 45-54 cohort is projected to grow by 42%, adding 624 residents to reach a total of 2,114.
-Meanwhile, the 0-4 group is expected to grow at a more modest rate of 1%, with an increase of just 5 residents.
+Annerley's median age is 33 years, which is slightly younger than Greater Brisbane's average of 36 and significantly lower than the national average of 38 years.
+Compared to Greater Brisbane, Annerley has a higher concentration of 25-34 year-olds at 23.9%, but fewer 5-14 year-olds at 8.4%.
+This 25-34 age group is well above the national average of 14.5%.
+According to post-2021 Census data, the 5-14 age group has increased from 7.7% to 8.4%, while the 25-34 cohort has decreased from 24.7% to 23.9%.
+By 2041, demographic modeling suggests Annerley's age profile will change significantly.
+The 45-54 age group is projected to grow by 42%, adding 624 residents to reach a total of 2,114.
+Meanwhile, the 0-4 age group is expected to grow by only 1%, with an increase of just 5 residents.